quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 Ack-Eliciting Threshold:

-: A variable-length integer representing the maximum number of ack-eliciting packets the recipient of this frame can receive without sending an acknowledgment.
-In other words, an acknowledgement is sent when more than this number of ack-eliciting packets have been received.
-Since this is a maximum value, a receiver can send an acknowledgement earlier.
+: A variable-length integer representing the maximum number of ack-eliciting packets the recipient of this frame receives before sending an acknowledgment.
+  A receiving endpoint SHOULD send at least one ACK frame when more than this number of ack-eliciting packets have been received.
 A value of 0 results in a receiver immediately acknowledging every ack-eliciting packet.
+By default, an endpoint sends an ACK frame for every other ack-eliciting packet, as specified in
+  {{Section 13.2.2 of QUIC-TRANSPORT}}, which corresponds to a value of 1.

 Request Max Ack Delay: